Coaster Enthusiasts of Canada

 1935 saw the start of the annual opening day parade through the streets of Vancouver.
 It featured clowns, drill teams, floats, and marching bands.

 A dilemma occurred in 1935 when a heavy snowfall collapsed the Forum roof and a bitter dispute erupted between the VEA and city council as to who would pay for the repairs.
 In 1936, a VEA accountant embezzled $41,000.
-After this came out, yet another public protest occurred followed by another investigation, and coupled with the Forum roof debate, threatened to dislodge the VEA from their control of the exhibition.
+After this came out, yet another public protest occurred followed by another investigation, which coupled with the Forum roof debate, threatened to dislodge the VEA from their control of the exhibition.
 They quickly re-organized and diverted any action by city council.
 No reference has been found as to how the Forum repair was paid.

 By 1936, the fair and Happyland covered about 80 hectares.
 Items mentioned in a 1936 brochure include the aquarium, athletic track, indoor badminton and tennis (in The Horse Show Building), a bird sanctuary, dance hall, the Forum, golf course, restaurant, and zoo, plus 15 amusement devices on the midway.
 The grounds are described as being "well maintained with flowers, beautiful lawns, trim walks and paved roads, trees and other items tending to the beautiful".